 If the problem continues, it could be worth requesting that your child move classes.
 You could even consider a change of school.

-Aside from the general drawbacks of home schooling (for example, a decrease in income if one parent gives up work), there are some specific considerations for parents whose children have been bullied.
+Aside from the general drawbacks of homeschooling (for example, a decrease in income if one parent gives up work, or the expense of hiring a tutor), there are some specific considerations for parents whose children have been bullied.
 It could be argued that withdrawing a child who is struggling socially at school may increase their anxiety around social interaction.
 By withdrawing your child from school, some say you are teaching them to avoid social challenges rather than learn how to solve them.

 Another consideration is the impact that home schooling may have on your relationship with your child.
 If your child has had a difficult time, spending all day at home with their parent may add to their feelings of isolation and stress.
 This could put a strain on your relationship with your child and impact their learning.